WE'RE HERE FOR YOU.

 True worship begins with a heart of reverence for God and His Word.
 When we honor Him with our first and our best in sincere devotion, God responds with His presence, guidance, peace, joy, and answered prayers.

 Ptr.
-Jim Baloran
+Jim Baloransenior pastor

 April 13, 2026